Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 Twin Tracking

-Whilst the Act replaces the existing regulations on 24th February 2025, any frameworks or contracts established under the current regulations will still be valid and operational, and that includes any new contracts awarded though pre-established frameworks, so for a few years, both sets of rules will apply separately to contracts which you might be invited to tender for.
+Whilst the Act replaced the existing Regulations on 24th February 2025, any frameworks or contracts established under the current regulations will still be valid and operational, and that includes any new contracts awarded though pre-established frameworks.
+For a few years, both sets of rules will apply separately to contracts which you might be invited to tender for.
 The buyer should make it clear which set of rules applies.

 What’s ‘Business as Usual’?

 Public sector expenditure is governed by the key pillars of transparency, equal treatment and proportionality.
-That’s the basis of the current regulations and will be no different when the Act comes into force.
-What the Act does, is reinforce these three objectives in a more overt manner, and later in this update, we will explore what this will mean for our suppliers when we look at what’s new.
+That’s the basis of the current Regulations and is no different now the Act has come into force.
+What the Act does, is reinforce these three objectives in a more overt manner, and later in this update, we will explore what this means for our suppliers when we look at what’s new.

 So, what remains the same under the new regime?